Category: RFS

 • Asking for description feedback from the manager, to accurately align with their expertise

 I was glad to have utilised Canva’s video editor, learning how it works and applying my editing knowledge.
 However, I felt the brand colours/fonts were limited, so found it tricky to align with them.
-Therefore, I chose to change the font, considering the manager didn’t previously find it important.
-Moreover, in future, I will research inspiration and graphics before ideating myself to save time.
+So, I chose to change the font, considering the manager didn’t previously find it important.
+In future, I will research inspiration and graphics before ideating myself to save time

 I liaised with workshop volunteers, asking a woodstore volunteer if I could film him upcycling wood to create decorations: